-4.4 Linearity
+4.3 Linearity

 Linearity over the whole relevant analytical range is another important parameter for analytical quality.
 Again, this is encountered in the schemes' design.
 With weighed quantities on the x-axis and your measured quantities on the y-axis the coefficient of regression (-r-) has been calculated.
 Outcome for your lab in comparison to the median of all labs is in the column "Linearity" of the annual report.
-The coefficient of regression ranges from 0.990 for neopterin (μmol/L) to 0.995 for neopterin (mmol/mol creatinine).
+The coefficient of regression ranges from 0.993 for biopterin (mmol/mol cretinine) to 0.998 for primapterin (μmol/L and mmol/mol creatinine).